6/14/2020

 Erica Najarian

-Bank of America
+Analyst, Bank of America

 Hi.
 Good morning.
 Good morning.
 I hate to ask yet another question on the reserve, but just wanted to, you know, make sure we got the right takeaways from everything that you just said, Mark.
 As we think about, you know, your current outlook for the economy, are you done with significant reserve building?
 And, you know, in that case, in terms of what you're alluding to, you know, should we assume that once the charge-off actually starts to manifest, that's drawn against your reserves and you have a longer reasonable and supportable period versus peers?
-And I'm wondering as investors start evaluating banks on normalized earnings, how we should think about the end-stage reserve to loan ratio relative to that longer RNS period?
+And I'm wondering as investors start valuing banks on normalized earnings, how we should think about the end state reserve to loan ratio relative to that longer RNS period.

 speaker